pentaCoxian/ICUAppAPI/README.md

 Before installing mroonga engine, make shure that the os is a version supported by mroonga.
 Supported OS versions can be seen [here]().
 The setup in hte next section is for Ubuntu 20.04.

-Mroonga should be bundled with maradb but I've never seen it so, To install, first enableing universe and security repo in ubuntu
+Mroonga should be bundled with maradb but I've never seen it so, To install, first enable universe and security repo in ubuntu.
 ```
 sudo apt-get install -y -V software-properties-common lsb-release
 sudo add-apt-repository -y universe